kenoxa/beamwind/packages/beamwind/README.md

 ### Inline Plugins

-A global plugin registry (per instance) has it's downsides as each key/name must be unique. beamwind allows to define inline plugins which are just like [normal plugins](#plugins) without the first parameter.
+A global plugin registry (per beamwind instance) has it's downsides as each key/name must be unique. beamwind allows to define inline plugins which are just like [normal plugins](#plugins) without the first parameter.

 > Please take a look at [Plugin API documentation](#plugins) for further details about what a plugin can do.